openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/building-AAPS.md

 ![APK instead of bundle](../images/Building-the-App/26_generate_APK.png)

 * In the next screen, make sure that "Module" is set to "AAPS.app" (1).

+(Building-APK-wearapk)=
+> [!INFORMATION]
+> If you want to create the apk for your watch, you need to select AAPS.wear!

 * Click "Create new..."
 (2) to start creating your key store.

+> [!INFORMATION]
+> You will only need to create the keystore once.
+> If you have build AndroidAPS before, do NOT create a new keystore but select your existing one!

 **_Note:_** The key store is a file in which the information for signing the app is stored.
 It is encrypted, and the information is secured with passwords.